jgnunes/platinum_genomes/linux.md

 # 3. File manipulation <a name="file-manipulation"></a>

 # Additional references <a name="additional-references"></a>
-This tutorial was inspired by the great Ryan Chadwick's webpage on [Linux](https://ryanstutorials.net/linuxtutorial/).
-If you want to deepen your understanding on Linux, I highly recommend you to browse through Ryan's tutorial, which includes exercises and some other interesting topics not coverede here for limitation of time.
+This tutorial was inspired by the great [Ryan Chadwick's webpage](https://ryanstutorials.net/linuxtutorial/) on Linux.
+If you want to deepen your understanding on Linux, I highly recommend you to browse through Ryan's tutorial, which includes exercises and some other interesting topics not coverede here due to time constraints.